-A maximum of nine semester hours of equivalent coursework from other institutions may be transferred into the program if approved by the program director.
-In addition, a maximum of nine credit hours of approved courses may be taken from Master of Civil Engineering (MCE) and/or Master of Engineering Management (MEM) programs at Saint Martin's University.
+A maximum of eight semester hours of equivalent coursework from other institutions may be transferred into the program if approved by the program director.
+Similarly, a maximum of eight credit hours of approved courses may be taken from Master of Civil Engineering (MCE), Master of Science in Computer Science (MCS), and Master of Engineering Management (MEM) programs at Saint Martin's University.
+A combination of transferred, MCE, MCS, and MEM credits counting toward an MSME or MME degree cannot exceed eight.

-APPROVED MME COURSES
+MME CORE COURSES